Introducing Apple Pay Integration

 5. On next screen choose New Blank Automation.

-6. Inside this new automation find WalletApp and tap on Add expense (not the (i) button).
+6. Inside this new automation find WalletApp and tap on Import Apple Pay transaction (not the (i) button).

 Amount (mandatory): tap Amount on the right side and select Shortcut Input (scroll horizontally through the available options to find it.).